makman568/algofun/pq/hybridconsensus.md

 ## 12.3 State Proof Dependency

-Sticky Envelopes rely on State Proofs for long-range catchup.
+Falcon Envelopes rely on State Proofs for long-range catchup.
 State Proofs are already Falcon-secured, but any failure in State Proof generation would affect catchup capability for nodes more than 256 rounds behind.